taddyorg/inkverse-graphql-server/README.md

 Everytime you restart the docker container (or restart your laptop) you will have to create the queues again and all messages in your queues will be deleted.

+See Step 7 below for adding `us-east-1.goaws.com` to your hosts file.

 4. Setup JWT keys

 We need to generate a private & public key for signing & verifying JWT tokens.
 We use JWT tokens for user authentication.